IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-performance.md

 ### Axis Other Visuals

-Enabling additional axis visuals (e.g. axis titles) or changing their default values might decrease performance in the $PlatformShort$ charts.
+Enabling additional axis visuals (e.g. axis titles) or changing their default values might decrease performance in the $Platform$ charts.

 For example, changing these properties on the `CategoryChart` or `FinancialChart` control: